 The PG-101 Gold Property is located in Holloway and Marriott Townships in the Larder Lake Mining Division, District of Cochrane, Province of Ontario.
 The property consist of 170 mining claims totalling 2386.8 hectares.
-On the eastern side the property is bisected by the 101 highway to Quebec.
+The eastern side the property is bisected by highway 101.

 HISTORY AND GEOLOGICAL BACKGROUND:

 The PG 101 Property is adjacent to the eastern boundary of St. Andrew Goldfield’s former producing Holt Mine Property and only a few kilometers east of their Holloway Mine property.
 Historic production (1988-2004) from the Holt (McDermott) Mine totals 8.18 millions tons at a grade of 0.162 opt Au1 (7.42 million tonnes @ 5.6 gpt Au).
 Measured and indicated resources reported in 2006 for the Holt Mine are 2.99 million tonnes at a grade of 7.3 gpt Au2.
 Production at the Holloway Mine to 2004 is reported as 4.73 million tons at a grade of 0.166 opt Au1 (4.29 million tons @ 5.7gpt Au).
 Measured and indicated resources reported in 2006 for the Holloway Mine are 1.04 million tonnes at a grade of 7.8 gpt Au2.
 Several other smaller deposits in the Harker-Holloway gold camp and in the vicinity of the PG 101 Property include the Buffonta, Mattawasaga and East zone deposits.